web-cro/major-project/proposal.md

 <!-- -- MAYBE -- (level = numberOfEnemy % 2) -->
 <!-- - make the spawnTime and movementDelay decrease as the game progresses -->
 <!-- - find a way to remove enemies from the array -->
+- fix the problem where 2 more then need enemies spawn

 - SHOWVIK -- working on the gun